gettocat/consensusjs/README.md

     return {
         'centralized': {
             'mainNode': '',//public key, only this node can emit new blocks, if you need make centralized with more then 1 node - use delegateMode
+            'ignorePrevChilds': true,//ignore childs of prev block when add new block.
+If this param is false - add new block to side if childs of parent is more then 1
         },
         'pow': {
             "premine": 24,//number of height - when premine will stop